Ruturaj4/bin-img-and-hex-img-converter/README.md

 # bin_hex_image
-#Conversion of bin and hex format to img format using matlab
+#Conversion of bin and hex format to img format using matlab (for median filter)

 Binary format to image format -
 Use bin_to_image.m for conversion